mfofanagn/G2M-insight-for-Cab-Investment-firm/README.md

 The outcome  will be a presentation to XYZ’s Executive team usefull recommendations and insights.

-The project will be divided in  2 sub projects and one presentation The first project  will be done in python
+The project will be divided in  2 sub projects and one presentation.
+   * The first project  will be done in python
-   The second in  PowerBi
+   * The second in  PowerBi
-   The presentation will be done in PowerPoint
+   * The presentation will be done in PowerPoint

-In the first sub project, we will do essentially exploratory data analysis, data preprocessing and generate an output dataset which will be input for the second sub project
+In the first sub project, we will do essentially exploratory data analysis, data preprocessing and generate an output dataset which will be input for the second sub project .

-In the second sub project, advanced analysis will done in PowerBi in order extract usefull insights In the presentation, we will present projects different steps followed, analysis done and at the end recommandations for the study
+In the second sub project, advanced analysis will done in PowerBi in order to extract usefull insights

+In the presentation, we will present projects different steps followed, analysis done and at the end recommandations for the study